ROCm/amd_matrix_instruction_calculator/README.md

 ### Printing the Matrix Element Layout for all Registers and Lanes
 The `--matrix-layout` parameter will print a tabular layout of the chosen matrix.
 For each register used by the matrix, and the lanes within those registers, print out the matrix element or elements that are stored in that register + lane combination.
-If a single 32b register holds multiple matrix elements, the tool will print out the table split into nibbles, bytes, or bits (whatever holds a single element).
+If a single 32b register holds multiple matrix elements, the tool will print out the table split into bit ranges.

 * `--matrix-layout` (or `-M`): Print the matrix elements for each register/lane combination.
 This will print in an ASCII tabular format by default.
     * `--csv` (or `-c`): If this option is also passed, the tool will print the same information, but in a CSV (comma-separated value) format instead of an ASCII table.